lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

    WHERE fsodo.diaObjectId = 1252220598734556212

 2.2.
 Follow steps 1.4, 1.5, and 1.6 to plot the multi-band lightcurve with identical color markers for all bands.
-The plot will appear as in the right hand side of the figure below.
+The plot will appear as in the left hand side of the figure below.
 Note that there are many more points on the new plot, because all bands are included instead of just i-band.

 2.3.
 The work-around to plot the measurements in various bands in different colors is to convert the band (u, g, r, i, z, or y) into an ASCII value (e.g., 121, 114, 105).